Optimal anytime regret with two experts: Discussion of results and techniques

+To understand what boundaries $f(t)$ to consider, let us discuss the OST hypotheses.
+First, it is not sufficient for the stopping time to be \emph{almost surely finite}.
+(Otherwise, one could use a boundary $f(t)=\Theta(\sqrt{t \ln \ln t})$ and the Law of the Iterated Logarithm~\cite{Durrett} to prove lower bounds that contradict the $O(\sqrt{t})$ upper bound of Cover or MWU.)
+At this point a lucky guess is required: we will consider boundaries of the form $f(t) = c \sqrt{t}$, since this is consistent with the known $\Theta(\sqrt{t})$ regret bounds.
+It is known \cite{Shepp,Breiman} that choosing $c < 1$ is necessary and sufficient to ensure that $\expect{\tau} < \infty$, which is a sufficient hypothesis for the OST.
+Unfortunately this only yields a regret lower bound of $\sqrt{t}/2$, which is trivial.
+(The algorithm can easily be forced to have regret $1/2$ at time $t=1$.)
+Therefore, the condition $\expect{\tau} < \infty$ is too restrictive.

-The issue lies in the fact that the optional stopping theorem requires certain conditions on the martingale and stopping time.
-It turns out that the conditions used in most textbooks are too weak for us to derive the optimal regret bound.
-Fortunately there is a strengthening of the optional stopping theorem that leads to optimal results in our setting.
-Namely, if $Z_t$ is a martingale with bounded increments (i.e.~$\sup_{t \geq 0} |Z_{t+1} - Z_t| \leq K$ for some $K > 0$) and $\tau$ is a stopping time satisfying $\expect{\sqrt{\tau}} < \infty$ then $\expect{Z_{\tau}} = 0$.
-(The crucial detail is the square root.)
+Fortunately there is a less-widely known hypothesis for the OST that leads to optimal results in our setting.
+Concretely, if $Z_t$ is a martingale with bounded increments (i.e.~$\sup_{t \geq 0} |Z_{t+1} - Z_t| \leq K$ for some $K > 0$) and $\tau$ is a stopping time satisfying $\expect{\sqrt{\tau}} < \infty$, then $\expect{Z_{\tau}} = 0$.
+The crucial detail is to bound the \emph{expected square root} of $\tau$.
 This result is stated formally in \Theorem{OST}.
-The question is now to choose as large a boundary as possible such that the associated stopping time of hitting the boundary satisfies $\expect{\sqrt{\tau}} < \infty$.
-Using classical results of Breiman \cite{Breiman} and Greenwood and Perkins~\cite{GreenwoodPerkins}, we will show that the optimal choice of $c$ is $\gamma$.
+It remains to choose as large a boundary as possible such that the associated stopping time of hitting the boundary satisfies $\expect{\sqrt{\tau}} < \infty$.
+Using classical results of Breiman \cite{Breiman} and Greenwood and Perkins~\cite{GreenwoodPerkins}, we show that the optimal choice of $c$ is $\gamma$.